-The employees' protection in cases of business combination is regulated by the Romanian Labour Code and Law No. 67/2006 regarding the protection of employees' rights in case of transfer of a company, which incorporates the provisions of Directive 2001/23/EC.
-These regulations apply , in the case of a transfer of a company, business unit or part thereof to another owner, as a result of a share transfer or merger.
+The employees' protection in cases of transfer of business is regulated by the Law No. 67/2006 regarding the protection of employees' rights in case of transfer of a company, which incorporates the provisions of Directive 2001/23/EC.
+This regulation applies, in the case of a transfer of a company, business unit or part thereof to another owner, as a result of a transfer of business as a going concern or merger.
 Transfer means a change of ownership with the intent to continue the main or secondary business activity of the transferred unit.